Generac Generator Weekly Test Not Working: Why It Fails & How To Troubleshoot

 Frequently Asked Questions (FAQs):

-Why is my Generac Generator not performing its weekly test?
+Why does my Generac skip the weekly test?

 I had a new Generac Generator installed in October.
 It is now early December.
 During our first heavy snow fall in Nov., it failed to run after shutting down after 1 minute run time during the weekly test cycle.
 The red light came on immediately.
 A technician came out and said that it appeared to be some kind of air lock after testing.
 He then restarted the unit and the green light came back on.
 It is now early December and the unit again started to run during the weekly test cycle and shut down after 1 minute and the red light is now back on.